mdhiggins/sickbeard_mp4_automator/README.md

     - `relocate_moov` = True/False - relocates the MOOV atom to the beginning of the file for better streaming
     - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
 If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
 Instead of 'true' you may also set this option to a specific codec to override the default.
     - `ios-first-track-only` = Applies the `ios-audio` option only to the first audio track encountered in the source video file.
 This prevents making dual audio streams for additional alternative language codecs or commentary tracks that may be present in the source file.
+    - `ios-audio-filter` = Applies FFMPEG audio filter option to ONLY the iOS audio channels created by the script. iOS audio counterpart to the `audio-filter` option below.
     - `max-audio-channels` = Sets a maximum number of audio channels.
 This may provide an alternative to the iOS audio option, where instead users can simply select the desired output codec and the max number of audio channels without the creation of an additional audio track.
     - `video-codec` = set your desired video codecs.
 May specify multiple comma separated values (ex: h264, x264).
 The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted.
     - `video-bitrate` = allows you to set a maximum video bitrate in Kbps.
 If the source file exceeds the video-bitrate it will be transcoded to the specified video-bitrate, even if they source file is already in the correct video codec.
 If the source file is in the correct video codec and does not exceed the video-bitrate setting, then it will be copied without transcoding.
 Leave blank to disable this setting.